-PINK CUBE is an intimate, non-profit exhibition space with a pink wall-paint containing body fluids.
-It is an alternative to the typical sterile white cube and it's inherent power structures, founded and run by artist Anja Carr since January 2011.
-As opposite to the shopping-window galleries PINK CUBE's entrance is located in a backyard at Grønland, central Oslo, through a labyrinth of corridors.
+PINK CUBE (Oslo) is an intimate, non-profit exhibition space with a pink wall-paint containing body fluids.
+With a good gender balance it is an alternative to the typical sterile white cube and it's inherent power structures, founded by artist Anja Carr in January 2011.

 All the exhibitions at PINK CUBE are art-battles between two artists or artist groups.
 The duel-format aims to boosts fruitful artistic dialogue among artists from different generations or parts of the world and gives them the opportunity to test their artistic strengths.
 The battles include up-and-coming and well established artists working with all kinds of media.